 20 Minute Yoga Class With Hilaria Baldwin: Deep Stretching

 I like to do a combination of both of these videos.
 The fun part about yoga is you can make up your own routine from poses that you enjoy and find helpful.
 Just take your time and enjoy the process.
-Try not to think to much just focus on how your body is feeling.
+Try not to think too much just focus on how your body is feeling.

 Once you are nice and relaxed from yoga it is time to meditate.
 I like to use a meditation timer on my phone.
 You can put in how long you want to meditate for and it will ring a bell when your time is up.
 It’s available here for the iPhone.
 I set my timer for about 15 to 20 minutes.

-Now use your yoga mat to sit cross legged with your hands in your lap or wrists over your knees.
+Now use your yoga mat to sit cross-legged with your hands in your lap or wrists over your knees.
 Do whatever feels most comfortable.
 If you are a beginner at meditation you can check out our post on how do you meditate.
 Close your eyes and take a few deep breaths.
-Continue to breath in and out of your nose at a normal pace.
+Continue to breathe in and out of your nose at a normal pace.
 Try to focus on your in breath and out breath.
 If your mind starts to wander just gently bring it back to your breath.
 Don’t let your thoughts take you over.
 Notice how your body feels.
 Try and become aware of your whole body.
 Maintain this state until your timer bell rings.

 Once your timer goes off gently open your eyes and look around the room.
 Just become aware of your surroundings.
 You may notice objects and sounds that you never really paid much attention to before.
 Some things you may look at in a new way.
 Just slowly get up and try and take this feeling with you throughout your day.